Updated: Sep 27

 We can refuse to use any poisons and pesticides.

 We can be what I call ‘wild hearted’… This idea of being ‘wild hearted’ comes from an acknowledgement that living in harmony doesn’t have to mean living uncomfortably or giving up our rights, it’s just that instead of hating/fearing other creatures, we accept that we just need to set some boundaries so that we can live in harmony.
-For example, I am not going to tell someone who has mice or rats in the house that they should just live with them and love them, as there is a genuine fear that they would chew the wiring and potentially be dangerous….
+For example, I am not going to tell someone who has mice or rats in the house that they should just live with them and love them, as there is a genuine fear that they would chew the wiring and potentially be dangerous, even to themselves….
 Instead, being ‘Wild Hearted’ means recognising that we are ALL wild beings (we are all born of this planet) and that we can set boundaries: we have effective, compassionate ways to move rats and mice back out into the garden (where it is VERY safe for them to be, despite what pest control companies will tell you) where you could even support their existence by creating habitat for them away from the house.
 Then it’s just a question of balance: if these gorgeous creatures have habitat and seasonal food sources, like fruit bushes and trees or other wild food sources (you aren’t feeding them seeds/nuts all year round, for example) then they can cohabit with you in your garden very successfully, live a little apart from you and cause you no trouble at all.
 In fact, your life could be improved by getting to find out more about these gorgeous, clever, affectionate animals.